ArthurDanjou/artchat/content/writings/what-is-machine-learning.md

 3. **Algorithmic Approach**
    - Should you choose a feature-based or similarity-based model?
-   - **Key Point**: The choice of the model (e.g., linear regressions vs k-NN) depends on the dataset’s size and complexity.
+   - **Key Point**: The choice of the model (e.g., linear regressions vs k-NN) depends on the dataset's size and complexity.

 Once the model type is defined, the next step is to delve into the full workflow of developing an ML model.